Khwai Tented Camp is an intimate safari camp...

 Generally recommended for children: Expert Africa doesn't recommend Khwai Tented Camp for children under the age of about 16; there is very little to entertain youngsters in between guided safari activities.

 Notes: This is a very open safari camp and dangerous game is likely to pass through.
 Children must be under a parent’s supervision at all times.

 Communications: Khwai Tented Camp is in radio contact with their safari vehicles, its sister camp Linyanti Bush Camp, and their base in Maun.
 There is also a telephone at the wildlife gate in Khwai Village.

 TV & radio: None

 Health & safety

 Medical care: The camp manager is trained in first aid.
-For any serious injury guests will usually be evacuated by air to the nearest hospital (Kasane, Maun or Johannesburg).
+In the event of serious injury guests would usually be evacuated by air to the nearest hospital (Kasane, Maun or Johannesburg).

 Dangerous animals: High Risk

-Security measures: Guests are escorted to their tents after dark just in Guests are escorted to their tents after dark just in case wild animals are walking through the camp.
-Any valuables can be handed over to the manager to lock up in the camp's safe.
+Security measures: Guests are escorted to their tents after dark in case wild animals are walking through the camp.

 Fire safety: There are fire extinguishers placed throughout Khwai Tented Camp.